Leadwerks/Documentation/viewports.md

 - **Free-Look Mode**: In any 3D perspective viewport, you can enter a free-look mode by pressing and holding the right mouse button.
 This mode enables you to look around by moving the mouse and navigate using the WASD keys for forward, left, backward, and right movements.
 You can also use the mouse wheel for zooming in orthographic viewports or controlling the camera's distance in 3D perspective viewports.

 - **Grid Size Adjustment**: You can easily adjust the grid size for precise object placement by pressing the "[" and "]" keys.
-This feature is valuable for maintaining accuracy in your scene.